revitron/installer/README.md

 ## Usage

+> Note that the installer requires Git to be installed on your system!

 1. Right-click [here](https://raw.githubusercontent.com/revitron/installer/master/install.bat) to download the installer
 2. Move the `install.bat` to the directory, where you want to install pyRevit
 3. Double-click the installer